velocity303/hiera_mssql/README.md

 If using PE, there is a class that will handle the installation of the appropriate dependencies and gems for you automatically.
 This currently has only been developed for CentOS/RedHat 7 though other platforms will be added in the future.

+Make sure to classify the Puppet Master with this configuration.

 ```puppet
 include hiera_sqlserver
 ```